 The Way Skin Bleaching Is Reported in the Media

 "This is not these women's 'fault.'
 Your interest shouldn't be in women and why they're doing it; your interest should be in why it's an option.
-And why are there entire corporations that feed off of making these products?
-A lot of these companies are based in New York.
-Hydroquinone, for example, is banned from use, so they literally are making these products to dump them in the 'third world.'
+And why are there entire corporations (many of which are based in New York) that feed off of making these products? ...
 That's where our conversation should be.
 We question why people are doing it, but the question should be why are people making these products?
-There are no options for white people to darken their skin besides tanning.

 "I take this position very strongly anytime anyone talks to me about skin bleaching.
 We can talk about the practice, but I also want to be clear that the issue isn't with the women or the people who practice—the issue is with the institution that supports and even encourages the practice—that's where our shock should be.
 Everyone wants to talk about skin bleaching, but who has the nerve to walk into a government space and call out this problem?
 This is an epidemic because you allow it.
 What are you going to do to change it?"